OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 ###Right-to-left support
 Fabric comes with an alternate CSS file for pages written in right-to-left (RTL) languages, such as Arabic and Hebrew.
 This reverses the order of columns in the responsive grid, which makes it easy to create an RTL layout without writing additional templates.
 Future versions of Fabric will also reverse some icons and provide additional helper utilities.

-Apply the “dir” attribute to the HTML tag, and reference the RTL version of Fabric.
+Apply the **dir** attribute to the HTML tag, and reference the RTL version of Fabric.
 ```html
 <html dir="rtl">
   <head>